-As our first step in responding to the COVID-19 pandemic, we aimed to ramp up novel coronavirus testing in the Bay Area.
-The IGI assembled a dedicated team that worked around the clock for three weeks to set up a CLIA-certified SARS-CoV-2 testing lab that is now testing patient samples.
+As our first step in responding to the COVID-19 pandemic, the IGI assembled a dedicated team that worked around the clock for three weeks to set up a CLIA-certified SARS-CoV-2 testing lab that has been testing patient samples since April 2020.

 We learned a lot in the process, and want to share these lessons.
 We hope that many other groups will follow suit and set up their own testing labs.

-Please read our how-to guide, linked below.
-If you have questions that cannot be answered in our guide, contact email@example.com.
+Please read our open access how-to guide, linked below.
+If you have questions that cannot be answered in our guide, contact firstname.lastname@example.org.
 We will do our best to respond to inquiries.

 A key factor in our quick success was the in-depth support we have received from Third Wave Analytics, Salesforce, and MuleSoft.

 In a matter of weeks, Third Wave Analytics built a robust Laboratory Information Management System (LIMS) on their LockBox platform to manage the technical data flow of clinical samples in and out of the lab.
 Subsequently and with pro bono support from Salesforce and MuleSoft, Third Wave Analytics also built and implemented a HIPAA-compliant, secure physician portal wrapped around the technical LIMs to accept requisitions and return clinical-grade results to providers working with the facility.